Does Wisconsin tax military retirement income?

 I am in the military and stationed outside Wisconsin.
 I remain a Wisconsin resident.
 My spouse, who is also from Wisconsin, is living with me outside Wisconsin.
 My spouse is not in the military but is earning income outside Wisconsin.
-Is my spouse still considered a Wisconsin resident?
-Is my spouse still required to pay taxes to Wisconsin on income earned outside Wisconsin?
+Is my spouse still considered a Wisconsin resident and required to pay taxes to Wisconsin on income earned outside Wisconsin?

-1. Taken actions to abandon the Wisconsin domicile,
+1. Take actions to abandon the Wisconsin domicile

-2. Be physically present in the new state of residence, and
+2. Be physically present in the new state of residence

-3. Taken actions to establish a new domicile in the new state of residence.
+3. Take actions to establish a new domicile in the new state of residence

 If your spouse does not meet all three of these requirements, your spouse would still be considered a Wisconsin resident and would be required to file Wisconsin income tax returns.
 A Wisconsin resident's world-wide income is reportable to Wisconsin.